Basics Guide for Dynamics 365 for Customer Engagement apps

 Be productive wherever

 Download the app from the online store for your phone or tablet (search for “Dynamics 365” to find the app).
 You may need to check with the person who manages your system day-to-day, to make sure you have the security permissions required to use the app.
-To learn more, see Get Dynamics 365 mobile.
+To learn more, see Get started with Dynamics 365 for phones.
 You can also do your work from within Outlook, if you want.
 Check with your system administrator for details, or see Dynamics 365 App for Outlook User's Guide.

 Get valuable learning even if your system has been customized